Is there any credence to the idea that the sacred name Yahweh should be protected from possible misuse by demanding that it should not be spoken?

 Its assumption was that all men were evil, and as the Midrash Tehillim concludes:

-The First Century C.E.
+The 1st Century C.E.

 He who continually swears and names (Yahweh) is not cleansed from his sins.
 (Ecclesiasticus 23:10)